priyank766/FrontFrEND/project-structure.md

 ---

-## Phase 7: Connect Frontend to Backend
+## Phase 7: Connect Frontend to Backend ✅

-This phase focuses on integrating the generated frontend with the existing or newly generated backend.
+This phase focuses on integrating the generated frontend with the backend.

+---

+## Phase 8: Git Authentication

+This phase focuses on implementing secure authentication mechanisms for interacting with Git repositories (e.g., GitHub API).

+---

+## Phase 9: Complete Testing

+This phase involves comprehensive testing of all integrated components and functionalities to ensure stability, reliability, and adherence to requirements.

+---

+## Phase 10: Deployment on Azure & LLM Integration

+This phase focuses on deploying the application to Azure, configuring Azure-provided OpenAI models for LLM functionalities, and managing deployment credits.

+---

+## Phase 11: Free Usage Limits / Token System

+This phase involves implementing a system to provide users with limited free usage, such as a token-based system (e.g., "1 flowers" as a token) to access product features. if it is used then say no more for use FrontFrEND
 ---
 _End of Prompt File._